 - Former Executive Vice President, Cable Sales

-Tom Cerio is currently employed at Warner Bros.
-EVP, Cable Sales.
-He is responsible for selling all Warner Bros.
+Tom Cerio retired from Warner Bros. and continues to serve as consultant with EVP, Cable Sales, responsible for selling all Warner Bros.
 TV programming to domestic basic cable networks and digital content providers like Netflix, Hulu and Amazon.
 He is also responsible for selling WB theatrical films to domestic broadcast and cable networks.
 He has vast experience distributing TV Series by working with a highly skilled/trained team of executives to develop strategies that maximize revenue across the broadcast, basic cable and digital platforms.
 Over the past several years, he has sold programs such as The Big Bang Theory and Two Broke Girls for record prices, raising the bar for half-hour comedies in basic cable.
 This entails developing persuasive presentations with the WB research team, producing exciting DVD presentations as well as print materials with the WB marketing team and working with the WB legal team on deal sheets and contracts.
 The same process is deployed in selling WB theatrical film packages, and to date Warner Bros. is the leader in domestic film sales for basic cable.

 Check out URI’s ‘Big Thinkers’ profile on Tom here.

 HBO (2003 – 2009) EVP Program Sales – He was responsible for distributing some of the most iconic programs in television such as Sopranos, Sex and the City and Band of Brothers to basic cable networks.
 This was the first time off cable programming was distributed in a meaningful way in domestic US and sold at record pricing.
 HBO and Warner Bros. distribution teams joined forces to collaborate in this effort with tremendous results, also a first.